 - Now run the following commands:

-After running these commands, try to reset your PC again.
+After running these commands, restart your Windows 10 PC and try to reset your PC again.

-System Restore is a feature in Windows that allows you to restore your PC to a previous state and fix many issues in the process.
+System Restore is a feature in Windows that allows you to restore your PC to a previous state.

 Using System Restore is rather simple, and you can restore your PC by doing the following: